Can You Get a Bridging Loan in Spain?

 How to Get a Bridging Loan for a Property in Spain

+Typically, you'll need to speak to a bridging loan broker to get a bridging loan.
 You can go directly to lenders, but not all lenders accept direct applicants.
 Also, most people use a bridging loan broker to guide them through the process, compare rates and get the best deal.
 Unless you've used them before, we generally don't recommend trying to go direct.

 We can help with meeting tight deadlines & provide fast and professional bridging loan service.